Exclusive Picture: Katrina Kaif Spotted At A Dance Rehearsal Studio In Mumbai!

 Katrina Kaif further commented, "I think as long as I am getting the opportunity to showcase, learn and take my art forward with the best people that we have today in the film industry, I am really grateful."

-When asked about her dance movie in Husn Parcham, Katrina Kaif said, "Sometimes we get caught up in doing things technically in terms of steps but we forget the joy that one feels when they dance.
+When asked about her dance in Husn Parcham, Katrina Kaif said, "Sometimes we get caught up in doing things technically in terms of steps but we forget the joy that one feels when they dance.
 So, for me, it was very nice and a refreshing change to feel really happy and not at all taking any tension about dance, but performing for myself."

 Most Read: Not Katrina Or Deepika, Ranbir Kapoor CHILLED With Aishwarya Rai Bachchan At Ambani's Grand Wedding!